The bytecode can be thought of as being interpreted by a virtual

 This two-stack architecture permits to save an unlimited number of

-(needed for handling of Common Lisp multiple values),
+CLISP objects on the STACK (needed for handling of Common Lisp multiple values),

 without consing[3].
 Also, in a world with a compacting no-ambiguous-roots

-must only hold CLISP objects, and SP
+garbage collector, STACK must only hold CLISP objects, and SP can

 hold all the other data belonging to a frame, which would not fit into

-without tagging/untagging overhead.
+STACK without tagging/untagging overhead.

-is only valid for a given function
+The scope of STACK and SP is only valid for a given function

 invocation.
-Whereas the amount of STACK
+Whereas the amount of STACK space needed for executing a

 function (excluding other function calls) is unlimited, the amount of

-space needed is known a priori, at compile time.
+SP space needed is known a priori, at compile time.
 When a function

-is called, no relation is specified between the caller's STACK
+is called, no relation is specified between the caller's STACK and the

-, and between the caller's SP
+callee's STACK, and between the caller's SP and the callee's SP.

 The bytecode is designed so that outgoing arguments on the caller's

-can be shared by the caller's incoming arguments area (on the
+STACK can be shared by the caller's incoming arguments area (on the

-), but a virtual machine implementation may also copy
+callee's STACK), but a virtual machine implementation may also copy

 outgoing arguments to incoming arguments instead of sharing them.